-Increases Hamstring damage by 100% to Minions and Mercenaries.
+Increases Hamstring damage by 100% to Minions, Mercenaries, and Monsters.

 With the removal of the Level 1 Talent Abattoir following the Garrosh patch, Invigoration's has become the best choice for The Butcher in all situations.
 The Mana refund on Hamstring provided by Invigoration will allow The Butcher to stay in the Battlefield much longer, as he will be able to more often cast Butcher's Brand to keep him himself nice and healthy.
 The reduced cooldown on Hamstring will provide a decent increase to the Butcher's damage output (especially in conjunction with Cheap Shot at Level 4 and Brutal Strike at 16).
 The cooldown reduction will also increase the uptime that enemy targets will be under the slow effect of Hamstring, making it somewhat easier for The Butcher and his allies to stick to Heroes attempting to flee or kite them.